George DeCicco

 George "Big Georgie" DeCicco (March 20, 1929 - October 3, 2014) was a New York mobster and longtime captain in the Gambino crime family.
-DeCicco is one of the last captains of the old John Gotti administration in the 1980s who have not been under any indictment until now.
+DeCicco is one of the last captains of the old John Gotti administration in the 1980s who was able to avoid indictments.
 DeCicco is the brother of former Gambino underboss Frank DeCicco, who was killed in a car-bomb meant for his boss John Gotti, ordered by then boss of the Genovese crime family who is now deceased, Vincent "Chin" Gigante, and Lucchese crime family leaders Vittorio "Vic" Amuso and Anthony "Gaspipe" Casso as revenge for the murder of former Gambino crime family boss, Paul Castellano, a strong ally of both the Genovese and Lucchese crime families.